ethereum/populus/docs/dev_cycle.intro.rst

 **Web3**: Client side API that lets you interact with the blockchain.
 Web3.js is the javascript version, Web3.py is the Python one.

-**geth**: The official implemntation of an Ethereum blockchain node, written in Go
+**geth**: The official implementation of an Ethereum blockchain node, written in Go

 **gas**: The price that users pay to run computational actions on the blockchain (deploying a new contract, send money, run a contract function, storage, memory)